 Swapping All Inclusive Bracelets For Gloves To Help Turtles.08/10/2019

-The shipwreck in Chankanaab Cozumel is one of the few wrecks that can be visited in the island’s waters.
+The shipwreck of Chankanaab Cozumel is one of the few wrecks that can be visited in the island’s waters.
 The main explanation for this mystery is that, although different boats have sunk near Cozumel, they did at depths that are inaccessible for divers or they disappeared whipped away by tropical currents and storms.
-However, Felipe Xicotencatl C-53 does maintain a great appeal that make it worthy of a dive.
+However, Felipe Xicotencatl C-53 does maintain a great appeal that makes it worthy of a wreck dive.

 The Mexican Navy bought the minesweeper in 1962 to convert it into an Admiral-class gunboat.
 From this moment its new name will be Felipe Xicotancatl C-53.
-The wreck, which is known currently as the shipwreck in Chankanaab Cozumel, was patrolling the Gulf of Mexico for 37 years.
-During that time, it fought against the illegal drugs and weapons smuggling, and it participated in rescue missions as well.
+The Cozumel Shipwreck was patrolling the Gulf of Mexico for 37 years.
+During that time, it fought against illegal drugs and weapons smuggling, and it participated in rescue missions as well.

 When it was finally decommissioned in 1999, the Felipe Xicotancatl C-53 had still to fulfill one more mission: To join the other Cozumel underwater treasures to the delight of divers.
 On June 5th, 2000, it began its new task, this time, on the Caribbean Sea seabed.

 Chankanaab Park was the place chosen for its sinking due to its easy access to divers and its great sand barrier.
-There, the ship would not harm the beautiful corals for which Cozumel is famous.
-Of course, the boat was conditioned for diving and risks such as doors, cables, pipes, etc. were eliminated.
+There, the Cozumel Shipwreck would not harm the beautiful corals reefs.
+Of course, the boat was conditioned for wreck diving and risks such as doors, cables, pipes, etc. were eliminated.

 The briefing is always important.
-Even more, when we are going to make a dive to visit the shipwreck in Chankanaab Cozumel.
+Even more, when we are going to make this Cozumel wreck diving in Chankanaab.
 There are two reasons for that:

 - Observing responsible wreck diving practices

 To enjoy this dive, it is not necessary to have technical diving skills.
 However, having the Advanced Openwater Course is very advisable.
-Although this is a diving spot adapted to enjoy this sport with all security guarantees, scuba diving a wreck requires good buoyancy control.
-If you want, you can improve your skills with Dressel Divers performing such PADI specialties as “Wreck Diver”, “Drift Diving” or “Peak Performance Buoyancy”.
+Although this is a diving spot adapted to enjoy this sport with all security guarantees, This Cozumel wreck diving requires good buoyancy control.
+If you want, you can improve your skills performing such PADI specialties as “Wreck Diver”, “Drift Diving” or “Peak Performance Buoyancy”.

 The Felipe Xicotencatl C53 is located in Chankanaab park.
-To get to the diving spot, you will do a short tour on board of one of Dressel Divers’ boats.
+To do to this Cozumel wreck dive, you will do a short tour on board of one of Dressel Divers’ boats.
 This fact is very convenient because they depart from the pier in front of the dive shop.

-As soon as the boat reaches the diving spot, you will already be able to distinguish the shipwreck shape on the ocean floor of Chankanaab Cozumel.
-So, while you will be descending, you will be able to see almost the entire shipwreck’s deck.
+As soon as the boat reaches the diving spot, you will already be able to distinguish the shipwreck shape on the ocean floor.
+So, while you will be descending, you will be able to see almost the entire Cozumel wreck’s deck.
 The experience is worth it just for that but do not forget the strength of the current.
-When the divers will be approaching the sunken ship, the current will decrease.
+When the divers will be approaching the Felipe Xicotencatl shipwreck, the current will decrease.
 Therefore, it will facilitate the exploration of it.

-As the shipwreck in Chankanaab Cozumel has already been under the water for 15 years, so marine life colonizes its recesses.
-As a result, not only is this wreck a true historical testimony, but also a flourishing artificial reef blooming with life.
+As this Cozumel shipwreck in Chankanaab has already been under the water for 15 years, marine life colonizes its recesses.
+As a result, this Cozumel wreck diving means visiting a historical testimony and enjoying a flourishing artificial reef blooming with life.

 Do you need more reasons to come to visit the shipwreck in Chankanaab Cozumel?
-CONTACT US and we will give them to you.
+Contact us, and enjoy Cozumel wreck diving.